8 Awesome Heat and Drought-Tolerant Annual Flowers and Plants

 The tissue paper-like petals close at night, and they create colorful ground covers.
 These are also a great plant in hanging baskets.

 This flower is also a hardy annual that can take some cold weather, so it won't be killed by a light frost and will bloom well into the fall.

-Size: Moss rose only grows about 4 to 6 inches tall.
+- Size: Moss rose only grows about four to six inches tall.

 How to Grow Moss Rose From Cuttings

 Snip about 4 to 5 inches off the top of a stem.
 Make sure it has a node or at least one row of leaves.
 Root in water until you can plant the cutting in well-draining soil.

 A German legend tells the origin of portulaca: An angel walking through a forest became tired and sat underneath a rose tree to rest.
 When she awoke, the angel thanked the tree for its hospitality and offered to spread a carpet of moss underneath its branches to keep its roots cool.
 This moss we now call moss rose.

 Native to Mexico, the cosmos is an airy and delicate flower that adds nice texture and color to the summer garden.
 Once the seedlings are established, they can withstand long periods of heat and drought.